NCIP/cagrid-core/README.md

 efficiently and securely, while also allowing investigators to easily contribute to and leverage the resources of a national-scale, multi-institutional environment.

-caGrid-core is an Open Source project written in Java, and makes use of:
+caGrid Core is an Open Source project written in Java, and makes use of:
  * Central Authentication Service (CAS, from JA-SIG)
  * Cancer Data Standards Repository (caDSR)
  * Enterprise Vocabulary Services (EVS)